thomasWeise/aitoa/book/comparing/statistics/average/README.md

 This means that we may likely encounter algorithms that often give us very good results (close to the lower bound) but rarely also bad results, which can be far from the bound.
 Thus, the result distribution might be skewed, too.

+However, we can also make an argument for the opposite:
+Let us take the MAX&#8209;SAT problem, an \NPprefix&#8209;hard problem.
+If we apply a local search algorithm to a set of different MAX&#8209;SAT instances, it may well be that the algorithm requires exponential runtime on 25% of them while solving the others in polynomial time&nbsp;[@HS2000LSAFSAEE]!
+This would mean that if we consider only the median runtime, it would appear that we could solve an \NPprefix&#8209;hard problem in polynomial time, as the median would not be impacted by the worst 25% of the runs&hellip;
+In other words, our conclusion would be quite spectacular, but also quite wrong.
+Here, we would have a better chance to pick up that, while having found a cool algorithm, it would be too early to apply for the Turing Award.

 #### Summary

 Both the arithmetic mean and median carry useful information.
-The median tells us about the values we are most likely to encounter if we perform an experiment and is robust against outliers and unusual behaviors.
+The median tells us about values we are likely to encounter if we perform an experiment once and it is robust against outliers and unusual behaviors.
-The mean tells us about the average performance if we perform the experiment many times.
+The mean tells us about the average performance if we perform the experiment many times, i.e., if we try to solve 1000 problem instances, the overall time we will need will probably be similar to 1000 times the average time we observed in previous experiments.
-It also incorporates information about odd, rarely occurring situations.
+It also incorporates information about odd, rarely occurring situations while the median may "ignore" phenomena even if they occur in one third of the samples.
 If the outcome in such situations is bad, then it is good having this information.
-If the rare outcomes that skew the mean are surprisingly good, however, this may mislead us into believing that the algorithm performs better than what it actually does.

-In summary, it often makes sense to prefer the median over the mean, because:

-- The median it is a more robust against outliers than the arithmetic mean.
+Today, the median is often preferred over the mean because it is a robust statistic.
-- The arithmetic mean is useful especially for symmetric distributions while it does not really represent an intuitive average for skewed distributions while the median is, per definition, suitable for both kinds of distributions.
-- Median values are either actually measured outcomes (if we have an odd number of observations) or are usually very close to such (if we have an even number of observations), while arithmetic means may not be similar to any measurement.

-The later point is obvious in our example above: $\mean(B)=533$ is far away from any of the actual samples in&nbsp;$B$.
+The fact that skewed distributions and outliers have little impact on it makes it very attractive to report average result qualities.
-By the way: We did 101 runs of our optimization algorithms in each of our JSSP experiments instead of one so that there would be an odd number of observations.
+By the way: We did always 101&nbsp;runs of our optimization algorithms in each of our JSSP experiments so that there would be an odd number of observations.
 I thus could always pick a candidate solution of median quality for illustration purposes.
 There is no guarantee whatsoever that a solution of mean quality exists in an experiment.

+However, the weakness of the arithmetic mean, i.e., the fact that every single measured value does have an impact on it, can also be its strength:
+If we have a bug in our algorithm implementation that very rarely leads to unexpectedly bad results, this will show up in the mean but not in the median.
+If our algorithm on a few problem instances needs particularly long to converge, we will see it in the mean but not in the median.

-It should be noted that it is very common in literature to report arithmetic means of results.
+While it is very common in literature to report arithmetic means of results, I think there is no reason for us to limit ourselves to only one measure of the average.
-While I personally think we should emphasize reporting medians over means, if we need to pick one.
-But there is no need to just pick one:
 I suggest to report both to be on the safe side &ndash; as we did in our JSSP experiments.
 Indeed, personally, the maybe best idea would be to consider both the mean and median value and then take the worst of the two.
 This should provide a conservative and robust outlook on algorithm performance.